 Ability to effectively communicate orally and in writing with co-workers, other County departments, County employees, Commissioners, and the public, including being sensitive to professional ethics, gender, cultural diversities, and disabilities.

 Shall comply with employer and Unit policies and work rules, including, but not limited to, attendance, safety, drug-free workplace, and personal conduct.
+Ability to understand, memorize, retain, and carry out written and oral instructions and present findings in oral or written form.

 Ability to compile, collate, and classify data, and analyze, evaluate, observe, diagnose, and investigate.